ordpool-space/cat21/HOWTO.md

 As soon as your wallet is funded, you can mint cats!
 Go to the tab **"Send"** and enter a valid Taproot address that should receive the cat.
-Only Taproot addresses are valid receivers for a CAT-21 mint transaction!
+Only Taproot addresses **should** be used to receive a CAT-21 mint transaction.
+This recommendation is made to ensure consistency within the protocol and to ensure the best compatibility with existing Ordinals-aware wallets.
 A Taproot address always starts with the prefix `bc1p`.

 In this example, we will send a cat to the wallet that holds the Genesis cat, which is `bc1p85ra9kv6a48yvk4mq4hx08wxk6t32tdjw9ylahergexkymsc3uwsdrx6sh`.
 Change this to an address you control if you want to mint the cat for yourself.
-You can also gift the cat to someone else, if you know they address to receive digital artifacts – like inscriptions, rate sats, or cats!
+You can also gift the cat to someone else, if you know their address to receive digital artifacts – like inscriptions, rate sats, or cats!

 For the amount you must choose a value which is `546` sat or greater.
 Now click on **"Pay…"**.